+The addresses is usually represented in hexadecimal notation, as above.
+That is, every letter can take on a value between 0 and F and uses 4 bits.
 The leftmost 6 digits (24 bits) called “prefix” are associated with the adapter manufacturer.
-Each vendor registers and obtains MAC prefixes as assigned by the IEEE (Institute of Electrical and Electronics Engineers).
+Each vendor registers and obtains MAC prefixes as assigned by the IEEE (Institute of Electrical and Electronics Engineers) organization.
 Vendors often possess many prefix numbers associated with their different products.
 For example, the prefixes:

 00:13:10, 00:25:9C and 68:7F:74 (plus many others) all belong to Linksys (Cisco Systems).

 The rightmost digits of a MAC address represent an identification number for the specific device.
 Among all devices manufactured with the same vendor prefix, each is given their own unique 24-bit number.
 Note that hardware from different vendors may happen to share the same device portion of the address.

 Since the length of the MAC address is 48 bits, the total number of possible MAC addresses is 248 (= ~281.4 trillion).
 That is around 40,000 MAC addresses for every human alive today.
 We’ve been all out of IPv4 addresses for a while now, but at least we won’t be facing the same problem with MAC addresses any time soon.